lixianguser/TIA_Add-In_BlockAutoNumber/README.md

 2. In the "Add-ins" pane, navigate to the add-in that you want to deactivate.

-3. In the shortcut menu of the add-in or in the "State" column, select the command "Deactivate".
+3. In the shortcut menu of the add-in or in the "Status" column, select the command "Deactivate".

 4. You can identify deactivated add-ins by the <img width="18" alt="image" src="https://user-images.githubusercontent.com/36319693/170804869-91378cb8-1fb4-4d9c-968d-a13038d3b1b3.png">
-symbol in the "State" column.
+symbol in the "Status" column.

 5. Repeat the procedure for all add-ins you want to deactivate.